dimazest/flock/readme.md

 doc2vec takes labeled documents as in input.
 In our case, documents are tweets and labels are any metadata we could come up with.
 The labels could be:

-* ✓ tweet id, however it's not unique!
+* ✓ tweet id
 * ✓ hashtags
 * ✓ the screen name of the author
-* user mentions
+* ✓ user mentions
 * ✓ URLs that are in the tweet
   * expand urls, so https://t.co/IQGSj1V3pU becomes http://www.wsj.com/articles/boris-johnson-emerges-as-big-winner-in-brexit-vote-1466740369?mod=e2tw
   * It ight be a good idea to split an url to several parts, so https://www.theguardian.com/travel/2016/aug/03/10-best-outdoor-swimming-holidays-around-world-italy-france-greece becomes:
-    * the domain (www.theguardian.com)
+    * ✓ the domain (www.theguardian.com), it is hostname in the urlparse terminology.
     * the rest of the url, but split by / (travel, 2016, aug, 03, 10-best...)
     * maybe also split the parts by '-'.
 * geo information, pobably as a sring (e.g. Berlin, Germany).